ocelot-inc/ocelotgui/README.txt

  #Do the following if and only if build is for use with Qt5
  sudo apt-get install qt5-default qtbase5-dev qt5-qmake qtbase5-dev-tools</PRE></P>

-<P>On RPM-like systems some packages must be installed first.
+<P>On RPM-like systems some packages must be installed first with
+"yum install" or "dnf install" or "urpmi".
 For example on Mageia:<PRE>
  urpmi gcc gcc-c++ make cmake git
  #The name of the following package (containing mysql.h) varies,